galeolev/galeolev.github.io/_publications/paper-2022-09-MAPR.md

 collection: publications
 category: manuscripts
 permalink: /publication/paper-2022-09-MAPR
-excerpt: 'Convergence analysis of accelerated first-order methods for convex optimization prob- lems are developed from the point of view of ordinary differential equation solvers.
-A new dynamical system, called Nesterov accelerated gradient (NAG) flow, is derived from the connection between acceleration mechanism and A-stability of ODE solvers, and the exponential decay of a tailored Lyapunov function along with the solution tra- jectory is proved.
+excerpt: 'Convergence analysis of accelerated first-order methods for convex optimization problems are developed from the point of view of ordinary differential equation solvers.
+A new dynamical system, called Nesterov accelerated gradient (NAG) flow, is derived from the connection between acceleration mechanism and A-stability of ODE solvers, and the exponential decay of a tailored Lyapunov function along with the solution trajectory is proved.
 Numerical discretizations of NAG flow are then considered and convergence rates are established via a discrete Lyapunov function.
-The proposed differential equation solver approach can not only cover existing accelerated meth- ods, such as FISTA, Güler’s proximal algorithm and Nesterov’s accelerated gradient method, but also produce new algorithms for composite convex optimization that pos- sess accelerated convergence rates.
+The proposed differential equation solver approach can not only cover existing accelerated methods, such as FISTA, Güler’s proximal algorithm and
+Nesterov’s accelerated gradient method, but also produce new algorithms for composite convex optimization that possess accelerated convergence rates.
 Both the convex and the strongly convex cases are handled in a unified way in our approach.'
-date: 2022-09
+date: 2022-09-01
 venue: 'Mathematical Programming'
  # slidesurl: 'http://galeolev.github.io/files/talk-2024-09-2bAPD.pdf'
 paperurl: 'http://galeolev.github.io/files/paper-2022-09-MAPR.pdf'